-PART-TIME STUDENTS
+PART-TIME STUDENTS:

-Students registering for less than 6 credits should call Admissions before beginning the enrollment process, 360.538.4026.
+Students registering for less than 6 credits should call Admissions before beginning the enrollment process, (360) 538-4026

-- 1College Placement Test: Preparing for the CPT By studying for the CPT, you can save time and money, and you may be placed in a higher level class.
-Study resources are available in the Student Support Center, jim.sorensen@ghc.edu. - Can't come to campus?
-GHC has reciprocity agreements at colleges near to you, so you can take a proctored CPT.
-Make sure your test scores are sent to the Student Support Center, jim.sorensen@ghc.edu, so you will be ready for advising.
+College Placement Test: Preparing for the CPT - By studying for the CPT, you can save time and money, and may be placed in a higher level class.
+Study resources at www.ghc.edu/cpt

+Can't come to campus?
+GHC has reciprocity at colleges near to you, so you can take a proctored CPT.
+Make sure your test scores are sent to the Student Support Center, iim.sorensen@ghc.edu, so you will be ready for advising.